Islands Architecture

 Hyperspan is a server-oriented framework, which means that all JavaScript code that is sent to the client is explicitly opt-in.
 Hyperspan uses Islands Architecture to make specific areas of the page interactive, while leaving the rest of the page static and server-rendered.

-If you need an area with client interactivity, you can use a Dynamic Island to render and hydrate a Preact (or React) component on the client.
+If you need an area on your page to have client interactivity, you can use the @hyperspan/plugin-preact package to render and hydrate a Preact (or React) component on the client.

 To keep things fast and lightweight, Hyperspan uses preact/compat and provides aliases for React, so you can embed your existing React components as-is without any changes.